-Winter tire rules take effect on B.C. highways as temperatures start to drop
+Winter tire rules take effect on B.C. highways as snow flies in the northeast

 Annual highway rules kick in Oct.
 1, last until March 31